-I am interested in lots of things, and you could probably interest me for much more.
-But in short my biggest passions are
+I am interested in lots of things, and you could probably get me curious for much more.
+But in short my biggest passions are the following.

-- Blogging: going to cafés, trying different/homemade/local food, taking pictures of it and writing about it here
+- Blogging: going to cafés and individual shops, taking pictures and sharing my passion here

-- Food: baking, cooking, arranging food, reading about health trends and diets, ayuverdic, macrobiotic, vegan, raw cuisine
+- Food: baking, cooking, arranging food, reading about health trends and diets (like bulletproof, paleo, ayuverdic, macrobiotic, vegan)

-- Travelling: especially in cities, and getting to know different cultures, homes, peoples, styles of living, passions
+- Travelling: especially in cities and getting to know different cultures, homes, people, styles of living, and passions

 - Talking: understanding things in full depth and philosophising about life